JanSharp/quick-adjustable-inserters/readme.md

 <video src="videos/quick-adjustable-inserters.mp4" controls title="quick-adjustable-inserters.mp4"></video>

+## No Belt Stacking Support

+Due to my lack of time to properly understand and implement belt stacking support (because my house/home got flooded), this library cannot estimate throughput when belt stacking is involved in any way.

+(This sentence is copy pasted from [Inserter Throughput Library](https://mods.factorio.com/mod/inserter-throughput-lib), since is maintained by me and QAI uses it.)

 ## Place and Adjust

 While having an inserter in hand/cursor, place it and instantly adjust it by pressing `SHIFT + F` instead of the usual left click.